Graphic charter of government communication in France: Usage

 The 1999 circular specifies that the graphic charter "is intended to be used in all of the ministries' relations with third parties, as well as with other services or bodies under the State".
 The logo can thus be found on letterheads, business cards, websites, forms, posters etc., published by the government and the administration.
-The graphic charter applies to ministerial cabinets and central administrations as well as to decentralized services in departments and regions, prefectures and embassies.
+The graphic charter applies to ministerial cabinets and central administrations as well as to decentralised services in departments and regions, prefectures and embassies.

 The other institutions of the Republic (Presidency of the Republic, National Assembly, Senate, Constitutional Council, Court of Cassation, Council of State, etc.) as well as independent administrative authorities and local authorities generally have their own graphic charter and do not use the government logo.

-This logo is moreover a mark and not an official emblem: indeed article 2 of the Constitution of the Fifth Republic officially recognizes only the tricolour flag, the hymn La Marseillaise, and the motto Liberty, Equality, Fraternity.
+This logo is moreover a mark and not an official emblem: indeed article 2 of the Constitution of the Fifth Republic officially recognises only the tricolour flag, the hymn La Marseillaise, and the motto Liberty, Equality, Fraternity.

 Reception

 Bernard Candiard, who headed the SIG when the logo was created in 1999, said that it is a national symbol that "endows the country with a modest banner that allows us to come together".
-The French Embassy in the United States states that the logo was designed not only to unify government public relations but also to present a more accessible image of the state, which had previously been perceived as abstract, distant, and archaic; the logo aims to unite, mobilize, provide security and optimism, and evoke patriotic pride.
+The French Embassy in the United States states that the logo was designed not only to unify government public relations but also to present a more accessible image of the state, which had previously been perceived as abstract, distant, and archaic; the logo aims to unite, mobilise, provide security and optimism, and evoke patriotic pride.

 The logo incorporates three symbols of France that originated from the French Revolution: the flag, Marianne, and the motto.
 Frédéric Lambert noted its inspiration from Eugène Delacroix’s “La Liberté guidant le peuple”, a work from the revolution of 1830.

 Adopted during a period of cohabitation, the logo is intended to be consensual, focusing more on communication than passionate symbolism.
 Bernard Richard observed that its association with administrative documents, such as tax forms and traffic ticket notices, may hinder the popular fervor associated with other French emblems.
 However, its adoption and recognition by the public are evident, as demonstrated by the viral response to its use following the attacks of November 13, 2015.

 Historian Maurice Agulhon described the logo as "having more of a postage stamp aesthetic than that of a logo", noting its similarity to stamps featuring Marianne.
 The Flags of the World website suggests that the logo blends the two aspects of Marianne described by Agulhon and elaborated by Michel Pastoureau in Les Emblèmes de la France - being both wise and bourgeois, and rebellious and popular.

 Additionally, a lack of cohesion among the logos of different ministries was observed.